import pandas as pd

 from theyfinance

 package.
-Plot two time series of the symbol’s un-adjusted and adjusted closing prices.
-Explain the differences. - Compute daily net returns for the asset and visualize the distribution of daily returns in a histogram.
+Plot two time series of the symbol’s unadjusted and adjusted closing prices.
+Explain the differences. - Compute daily net returns for an asset of your choice and visualize the distribution of daily returns in a histogram using 100 bins.
 Also, use

 geom_vline()

-to add a dashed line that indicates the 5 percent quantile of the daily returns within the histogram.
-Compute summary statistics (mean, standard deviation, minimum and maximum) for the daily returns - Take your code from before and generalize it such that you can perform all the computations for an arbitrary vector of symbols (e.g.,
+to add a dashed red vertical line that indicates the five percent quantile of the daily returns.
+Compute summary statistics (mean, standard deviation, minimum and maximum) for the daily returns. - Take your code from before and generalize it such that you can perform all the computations for an arbitrary vector of symbols (e.g.,

 ).
-Automate the download, the plot of the price time series, and create a table of return summary statistics for this arbitrary number of assets. - Consider the research question: Are days with high aggregate trading volume often also days with large absolute price changes?
-Find an appropriate visualization to analyze the question.
+Automate the download, the plot of the price time series, and create a table of return summary statistics for this arbitrary number of assets. - Are days with high aggregate trading volume often also days with large absolute returns?
+Find an appropriate visualization to analyze the question using the symbol

 - In the portfolio choice analysis, we restricted our sample to all assets trading every day since 2000.
 How is such a decision a problem when you want to infer future expected portfolio performance from the results?

-- The efficient frontier characterizes the portfolios with the highest expected return for different levels of risk, i.e., standard deviation.
+- The efficient frontier characterizes the portfolios with the highest expected return for different levels of risk.
 Identify the portfolio with the highest expected return per standard deviation.
-Hint: the ratio of expected return to standard deviation is an important concept in Finance.
+Which famous performance measure is close to the ratio of average returns to the standard deviation of returns?